top of page

 Email addresses

-The main one we are interested in here is the @ sign.
+The main one of interest here is the @ sign.
 It is said "at".

-So, the email address "Michael @ hotmail .com" (the spaces are intentional) is said:
+So, 'say' the email address "Michael @ hotmail .com" (the spaces are intentional) as:

 "Michael at hotmail dot com".